advancedAgritek-BB/coinTrader2.0/README.md

 ### Twitter Sentiment API

-Add `TWITTER_SENTIMENT_URL` to `.env` to point at the sentiment service used by `sentiment_filter.py`.
-If this variable is not provided, the bot defaults to the placeholder `https://api.example.com/twitter-sentiment`, so sentiment fetches will fail until a real URL is supplied.
+Add `TWITTER_SENTIMENT_URL` and `LUNARCRUSH_API_KEY` to `.env` to use the LunarCrush sentiment endpoint consumed by `sentiment_filter.py`.
+Without these variables, the bot defaults to the placeholder `https://api.example.com/twitter-sentiment`, and sentiment fetches will fail until real values are supplied.

+To experiment with other sentiment providers, point `TWITTER_SENTIMENT_URL` at a different API and extend `sentiment_filter.py` to parse that service's response.

 ### Funding Rate API